TaniWanKenobi/Blinky/README.md

 ## How can I make my own Blinky Board?

-I made this guide to teach people how to make a blinking circuit!
+I made this to teach people how to make a blinking circuit!
 It can be found [here](blinkyguide.md)

 Assembly instructions can be found [here](https://blueprint.hackclub.com/resources/blinky-assembly)